Code-in-the-Loop Forensics: Agentic Tool Use for Image Forgery Detection: Experiments

 \subsection{Tool Usage Analysis}

 Figure~\ref{fig:distribution_analysis} analyzes tool usage frequencies on the FABench test sets.
-For synthetic images, ForenAgent typically converges around 3 tool calls, whereas tampered images require around 4 calls due to their higher structural complexity and the need to localize manipulated regions.
-Figure~\ref{fig:tool_usage_frequency_final} summarizes the usage distribution across low-level forensic tools: SRM, FFT, and JPEG Ghost are used most frequently, while PRNU and High-pass Filter appear less often.
+For synthetic images, ForenAgent typically converges within about $3$ tool calls, whereas tampered images require around $4$ calls due to higher structural complexity and the need to localize manipulated regions.
+This suggests that ForenAgent dynamically adapts its reasoning workflow to task difficulty, substantially improving efficiency.
+Figure~\ref{fig:tool_usage_frequency_final} summarizes the usage distribution across low-level forensic tools: SRM, FFT, and JPEG Ghost are used most frequently, while Laplacian High-Pass appears less often.
 This pattern suggests that ForenAgent learns an adaptive tool-selection policy conditioned on image characteristics, rather than relying on mechanical tool enumeration.
-Notably, many classical low-level forensic tools are revived and integrated into our pipeline, offering a new perspective on combining traditional IFD techniques with modern MLLMs and potentially inspiring future hybrid-agent designs.
+Notably, many classical low-level forensic tools are revived and integrated into our pipeline, offering a new perspective on combining traditional image forgery detection techniques with modern MLLMs and potentially inspiring future hybrid-agent designs.
+Detailed evaluations of computational efficiency and robustness are discussed in the \textit{Supplementary Materials}.